 The full project title, Bringing Out Leaders in Dementia, recognises that a large number of new leaders of all ages and from all walks of life, including many persons living with dementia, are already finding their place in ‘the dementia world’.

 In 2019 we started the project in Inverness and East Lothian.
-As we are no longer able to meet in person due to Covid-19, in October 2020 we launched an exciting new creative and interactive online Social Leadership programme with partners from all across Scotland.
-The people that we have been working with are a real mix of those working in the community; on arts projects; in care homes and charities.
-Some have relatives living with dementia; others have a dementia and others are purely interested in doing something positive to help those living with dementia reach their potential.
-The focus of bold is to use a mixture of methods to encourage creativity, innovation and personal development.
+When we were no longer able to meet in person due to Covid-19, in October 2020 we launched an exciting new creative and interactive online Social Leadership programme with partners from all across Scotland.
+The people that we were working with were a real mix of those working in the community; on arts projects; in care homes and charities.
+Some had relatives living with dementia; others had a dementia diagnosis and others were purely interested in doing something positive to help those living with dementia reach their potential.
+The focus of bold has always been to use a mixture of methods to encourage creativity, innovation and personal development.

-If you are interested, please have a look at my bold blogs:
+If interested, please have a look at my bold blogs:

 Prof Heather Wilkinson, Director of Edinburgh Centre for Research on the Experience of Dementia (ECRED), The University of Edinburgh.